harness/ff-javascript-client-sdk/README.md

 Streaming mode establishes a continuous connection between your application and Harness' servers.
 This allows for real-time updates on feature flags without requiring periodic checks.
 If an error occurs while streaming and `pollingEnabled` is set to `true`, the SDK will automatically fall back to polling mode until streaming can be reestablished.
 If `pollingEnabled` is `false`, streaming will attempt to reconnect without falling back to polling.

 ### Polling Mode
-In polling mode, the SDK will periodically check with the Harness servers to retrieve updates for feature flags.
+In polling mode, the SDK will periodically check with the Feature Flags service to retrieve updates for feature flags.
 The frequency of these checks can be adjusted using the SDK's configurations.

 ### No Streaming or Polling
 If both streaming and polling modes are disabled (`streamEnabled: false` and `pollingEnabled: false`),